Janice McGeachin: Indoctrination task force and public records violations

 In 2021, McGeachin convened an "education indoctrination task force" co-chaired by fellow Republican Priscilla Giddings.
 The committee was premised on the notion that "the scourge of critical race theory, socialism, communism, and Marxism" was "infiltrating" the Idaho school and college system.
 Committee members discussed proposals to abolish the Idaho State Board of Education.
 Idaho teachers described McGeachin's committee as a McCarthyist attack on teachers and a distraction from the challenges faced by Idaho's education system in reality.
 The Idaho Statesman editorial board described the effort as "a manufactured witch hunt" driven by the "far-right fringe of Idaho's politics."
 The president-elect of the Idaho School Boards Association resigned from McGeachin's task force a week after its first meeting, writing that the task force seemed aimed at "partisan campaigning."

 In August 2021, a state judge fined McGeachin $750 for violating the Idaho Public Records Act by failing to turn over documents requested by the Idaho Press Club.
 The judge found that McGeachin acted "in bad faith" and that "It appears to the court that respondent would stop at nothing, no matter how misguided, to shield public records from the public."
-A civil suit brought against McGeachin by the Idaho Press Club was settled in November 2021, with a court ordered McGeachin to pay the club almost $29,000 in fees and costs.
+A civil suit brought against McGeachin by the Idaho Press Club was settled in November 2021, with a court ordering McGeachin to pay the club almost $29,000 in fees and costs.
 McGeachin submitted a supplemental budget request, seeking for that sum to be paid by taxpayer funds.
 The legislature declined McGeachin's request to have the costs of the settlement paid by the state budget.
-Separately, McGeachin's attorneys billed her almost $17,000 to defend her in the records lawsuit; McGeachin said in 2022 that the public did not pay for these legal fees.